Tasm-Devil/Onitama/README.md

   and `elm-test`.)
 - `build` -- Build the server and the client.
 - `server-start` -- Start the server here: <http://localhost:3000/>.
-Requests sent to this server will trigger a recompilation of the client code (not the server code).
+Requests sent to this server will trigger a recompilation (via make) of the client code (if its changed).

 ## JSON API
 JSON Message from Server to Client after two game moves.
 Last move comes first, thats fp style (Head of the List).